limeleaf-collective/website/content/members/_index.md

 +++
+title = "About Limeleaf"
-title = "We want to help others with the experience we've acquired and believe in technology being used for good." description = "Limeleaf team members and their backgrounds"
+description = "We want to help others with the experience we've acquired and believe in technology being used for good."

 [extra]
 subtitle = ""